*Check out our new broken stud gallery here*

-MSI is a leading wheel stud supplier for IMSA, PWC, and NASCAR teams.
+MSI is a leading wheel stud supplier for IMSA, SRO (Pirelli World Challenge), and NASCAR teams.

 Two different lengths available: up to 12mm wheel spacer, and up to 20mm spacer.
 Both lengths come with easy start bullet noses (see pictures in gallery).

 These are the most robustly designed 12mm wheel stud available on the market with 'CT10' dry film lubricant coating to achieve more tension with less torque and to prevent galling (thread damage)***

 Your choice of a complete set, fronts only, or rears only of new O.E. supplier FAG brand BMW front and BMW Genuine OEM rear hubs professionally modified on a CNC machine to allow the use of super high-strength (beyond grade 12.9, 185,000+ psi ultimate tensile strength) press-in ARP or proprietary Core4/MSI wheel studs.
 Hubs come pre-installed with ARP or MSI studs.

 Don't want to spend money on brand new hubs?
 SEND YOUR OWN WHEEL HUBS IN TO HAVE STUDS INSTALLED!